How to find a job in Bangkok

 Good to know:

-And some more good news for digital nomads: Phuket officials are considering a visa scheme for digital professionals who plan to live and work remotely from Thailand.
-Under the proposed legislation, eligible expats will be able to apply for a work permit and stay on the island of Phuket for six months to a year.
+Some more good news for digital nomads: Phuket officials are considering a visa scheme for digital professionals who plan to live and work remotely from Thailand.
+Under the proposed legislation, eligible expats will be able to apply for a work permit and stay on the island of Phuket for 6 months to a year.

 Finally, if you are ready to make an investment in your life in the country, you may want to consider the Elite Visa Program.
-The Elite Visa lets you live and work in Thailand for five to twenty years.
+The Elite Visa lets you live and work in Thailand for 5 to 20 years.
 The downside?
 You will need at least $15,000 to apply for the five-year Elite Visa.

 Useful links: